-Heather and Matt had started a family of their own and fostering a child was not on their radar, but when the couple saw firsthand the need for children who have suffered unimaginable abuse and neglect, their hearts were opened.
-15 foster placements and 3 adopted children later, Heather and Matt find themselves a part of a very special community—but one that doesn’t come easy.
+Heather and Matt had started a family of their own, so fostering a child was not on their radar.
+But when the couple saw firsthand the need for children who have suffered unimaginable abuse and neglect, their hearts opened.
+Fifteen foster placements and three adopted children later, the couple finds themselves a part of a very special community—but one that doesn’t come easy.

-On the drive back to Charleston, they stopped to meet with the founders of an outdoor camp Heather worked at while she was in college.
+On the drive back to Charleston, they stopped to meet with the founders of an outdoor camp Heather worked at during college.
 This camp had been an incredible experience for Heather and really helped support foster children in Georgia.
 The Alts felt as though God had led them to this path, and He would continue to guide them to establish Three Rivers Respite, a safe space and community for children in foster care and their families.

-Heather and Matt will be the first to say actually launching Three Rivers Respite was a long-term goal; they weren’t intending on bringing it to fruition until their kids were much older.
+Heather and Matt will be the first to say actually launching Three Rivers Respite was a long-term goal.
+They didn't intend to bring it to fruition until their kids were much older.

 God, however, had other plans for them, and He kept opening door after door for Heather and Matt to faithfully walk through.
-Reality hit that there wasn’t an established program that offered relief to foster parents in South Carolina, and when the Alts questioned God, “Why now?”, they realized it was because now is when Three Rivers Respite is needed.
-Heather and Matt recognized that these kids come first – in order to help families get the reprieve they need during these difficult breaking points, they couldn’t wait for the “right time”.
+Reality hit that there wasn’t an established program that offered relief to foster parents in South Carolina.

-They had a name and the perfect property, and Three Rivers Respite was officially born.
+With a name and the perfect property, Three Rivers Respite was officially born.